dan-kir/ansible-debian-11-post-install/README.md

 ansible-debian-11-post-install
 ==============================
-Installs some essential packages and performs some basic configurations.
+Installs some essential packages and applies some basic configurations.

 Requirements
 ------------